neil-gallagher/directed-spectrum/README.md

         model order.
 Only used when estimator is 'AR' and order is 'aic'.
 The highest AIC value from all sampled epochs is used to select the model order.
 Default is 20.
+**`n_jobs` : int, optional**
+        Maximum number of jobs to use for parallel calculation of AIC.
+        Only used when order is 'aic' or 'multi-aic'.
+If set to 1, parallel computing is not used.
+Default is None, which is interpreted as 1 unless the call is performed under a parallel_backend context manager that sets another value for n_jobs.
 **`max_iter` : int, optional**
         Max number of Wilson factorization iterations.
 If factorization does not converge before reaching this value, directed spectrum